 The idea is that beta alanine helps us make another compound called carnosine.
 It's the carnosine that is thought to reduce/buffer “lactic acid” levels and in doing so, reduce muscle fatigue and muscle burning during intense exercise.

-Several studies have noted that beta alanine supplementation might work.
-Most studies have used between 3-7 grams of beta alanine spread out over the course of the day.
-Several studies I've seen have used a specific brand of beta alanine called CarnoSyn.
+Several studies have noted that beta-alanine supplementation might work.
+Most studies have used between 3-7 grams of beta-alanine spread out over the course of the day.

-This is a non essential amino acid (often called “L citrulline”) that helps us make arginine, another non essential amino acid.
+This is a non-essential amino acid (often called “L citrulline”) that helps us make arginine, another non-essential amino acid.
 Watermelon is a good source of citrulline.
-My guess is that cirulline is used in Frog Fuel Ultra because arginine helps us make nitric oxide, which is a vasodilator.
+My guess is that citrulline is used in Frog Fuel Ultra because arginine helps us make nitric oxide, which is a vasodilator.

 In other words, nitric oxide opens up blood vessels (makes them wider) allowing more blood to reach muscles and also help remove waste products faster.